Brikster/Chatty/README.md

-    chatty.command.spy - allows to use "/spy" command for enabling/disabling spy-mode. chatty.command.reload - allows to use "/chatty" command for reloading configuration. chatty.command.msg - allows to use "/msg" command. chatty.command.replu - allows to use "/reply" command. chatty.style.<style> or chatty.style.<style>.<chat> - allows to use styles in chat (styles: colors, bold, magic, reset, italic, underline, strikethrough). chatty.notification.chat.<list> - allows to see messages from Chat notification list.
+    chatty.command.spy - allows to use "/spy" command for enabling/disabling spy-mode. chatty.command.reload - allows to use "/chatty" command for reloading configuration. chatty.command.msg - allows to use "/msg" command. chatty.command.reply - allows to use "/reply" command. chatty.style.<style> or chatty.style.<style>.<chat> - allows to use styles in chat (styles: colors, bold, magic, reset, italic, underline, strikethrough). chatty.notification.chat.<list> - allows to see messages from Chat notification list.